 Sugar is added in this recipe as it helps in leavening of the dough.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-- 4 tablespoon yogurt (curd) or 3 tablespoon yogurt + 1 tablespoon milk.
-I used cashewnut curd
+- 4 tablespoons Curd (yogurt) or 3 tablespoon yogurt + 1 tablespoon milk. can use cashew yogurt

 - ½ teaspoon baking powder

 - ¾ cup water – for kneading, add more if required

 - some oil or ghee or butter for roasting

 - 1 to 2 tablespoons nigella seeds (kalonji) or sesame seeds